GSA-TTS/federal-website-standards/standards/html-page-title.md

 Public-facing websites of executive branch federal agencies

+## Acceptance criteria

+Every page of your site must have a unique HTML page title.

 ## How to implement

 - Specify a title in the HTML `<title>` element for every page of your website.
 The `<title>` element is part of the `<head>` section in the web page HTML code.